-Bob Dole says he's been diagnosed with stage 4 lung cancer - WTMJ
+Bob Dole says he's been diagnosed with Stage 4 lung cancer - WTMJ

 Dole overcame disabling war wounds sustained near the end of World War II to forge his lengthy political career.
 Charging a German position in northern Italy in 1945, Dole was hit by a shell fragment that crushed two vertebrae and paralyzed his arms and legs.
 The young Army platoon leader spent three years recovering in a hospital but never regained use of his right hand.

 Dole left the Army as a captain, but Congress in 2019 approved a promotion for him to colonel.
-He also received two Purple Hearts and two Bronze Stars for his military service.
+He also received two Purple Hearts and was twice awarded the Bronze Star for his military service.

 Follow John Hanna on Twitter: https://twitter.com/apjdhanna